anthonymelchor/AWS-Three-Tier-Web-Architecture/README.md

 Leave the "Add notifications" and "Add tags" steps with the default configuration, and then click on "Create Auto Scaling group".

+After following all these steps, the load balancer and autoscaling group are configured correctly.
+Two new instances should be reflected in the instances menu of the console.

 ## Creating an instance for the web tier

 - Modify the nginx.conf file located in the root of the folder that was cloned at the start of this project.
 Replace [AWS-INTERNAL-LB-DNS] with the DNS of your internal load balancer.